Proportional Dynamics in Exchange Economies: Introduction

 \subsection{Organization of the paper}

 In Section~\ref{sec:prelims}, we give the definitions of the two variants of the proportional response dynamics, and market equilibria and state some useful properties.
 We also show numeric examples of cycling for the non-lazy version.
-Section~\ref{sec:lazy} defines a Lyapunov function for the dynamic, which shows convergence of utilities.
+Section~\ref{sec:lazy} defines a Lyapunov function for the dynamics, which shows convergence of utilities.
 We also show convergence of allocation and prices for the strictly lazy version.
 In Section~\ref{sec:cycling}, we characterize limit cycles, and show convergence of allocation for the non-lazy version.
 Section \ref{apx:comparison} shows a comparison with the tit-for-tat dynamic, including an example where tit-for-tat cycles.
-The deferred proofs are in Appendix~\ref{sec:missing_proofs}.
+We can conclude with a discussion in Section 6.